top of page

 Epilogue

 Of course, our conclusion might be a bit firm.
-However, the many links and connections between this specific big-type fibula, the fire-shining treasure, the red-mysterious stone from overseas (India), King Hygelac, his death at the mouth of the River Rhine in Frisia, the Norse mythology of Freyja, the pendant depicting her with the fibula, the Edda’s and the Beowulf's references to both the costly ornament and to Frisia, the region southeast Sweden of the Geats and, of course, Frisia itself; all together compose a fascinating early-medieval history.
+However, the many links and connections between this specific big-type fibula, the fire-shining treasure, the red-mysterious stone from overseas (viz.
+India), King Hygelac, his death at the mouth of the River Rhine in Frisia, the Norse mythology of Freyja, the pendant depicting her with the fibula, the Edda’s and the epic poem Beowulf's references to both the costly ornament and Frisia, the region southeast of Sweden of the Geats and, of course, Frisia itself; all together compose a fascinating early-medieval history.

-All these elements come together in the first half of the sixth century.
-Just like how the snake-like creatures are entwined on the footplate of the Wijnaldum-Tjitsma fibula.
-And, if it was not thís specific fibula, albeit it is the most impressive big disc-on-bow fibula we know, they had something very similar in mind back then in the sixth century, in the Vendel Period, when kings, queens, warriors, bards and audience were talking, singing and bragging about the Brísingamen.
+All these elements come together in the first half of the sixth century, just like how the snake-like creatures are entwined on the footplate of the Wijnaldum-Tjitsma fibula.
+And, if it was not this specific fibula—albeit it is the most impressive big disc-on-bow fibula we know—they had something very similar in mind back then in the sixth century, in the Vendel Period, when kings, queens, warriors, bards, and audiences were talking, singing, and bragging about the Brísingamen.

-Some might argue that it is difficult to reconcile Beowulf and the Edda.
-The first text clearly states that it was men, i.e. King Hygelac and warrior Beowulf, who were wearing the Brísingamen.
-The latter text, the Edda, says it was a goddess, i.e. Freyja.
-Thus a woman who was wearing it.
+Some might argue that it is difficult to reconcile the epic poem Beowulf and the Edda.
+The first text clearly states that it was men, i.e., King Hygelac and warrior Beowulf, who were wearing the Brísingamen.
+The latter text, the Edda, says it was a goddess, i.e., Freyja.
+Thus, a woman who was wearing it.
 Well, maybe that is because we project a modern-conservative and not overly inclusive way of thinking onto a sixth-century society.

 The thing King Hygelac and goddess Freyja both had in common was that they were associated with war.
 These big type disc-on-bow fibulae might, therefore, have been ornaments (for leaders) of war and battle.
 King Hygelac wore it proudly on his chest when he went into battle against the Frisians and the Franks, as described in the epic poem Beowulf.
-Freyja was the goddess of beauty and war.
-Besides, are we not gaining more and more archaeological evidence that early-medieval women played an important role in warfare too?
+And Freyja was the goddess of beauty and war.
+In addition, are we not gaining more and more archaeological evidence that early-medieval women played an important role in warfare, too?
 We also know that a neck-ring was worn by men.
 Lastly, we know that a disc-on-bow fibula was, or at least could be, part of a neck-ring.
-In the eyes of early-medieval people, war and beauty were two sides of the same coin, like the three Morrigens.
-The Iron Age or Celtic goddesses of war and fate, and at the same time of fertility and sensuality (Clerinx 2023).
+Yes, in the eyes of early- medieval people, war/danger and beauty/women were two sides of the same coin, like the three Morrigans: the Iron Age or Celtic goddesses of war and fate, and at the same time of fertility and sensuality (Clerinx 2023).

 Now go go go!
 Check out waypoint 53.19664N, 5.4701E, and who knows you will find some of the still missing bits.
 If you are a real Heimdallr, who knows you even step on the still missing disc.

 Go with one last word of advice.
 If you are a man, do not mingle with Wijnaldum beautiful women!
-Read our post Expelled from regal grounds to understand why.
+Dangerous too.
+Read our blog post Expelled from regal grounds to understand why.

 Note 1 - Famous scholar and writer, Tolkien, was inspired by the mythology of pre- and early-medieval mythology surrounding beautiful crafted ornaments.
 In his book The Silmarillions, it was Fëanor, son of King Finwë, who crafted the three shining Silmarils.
 It is not without reason Tolkien created the name Finwë based on the name Finn, the king of the Frisians as among others mentioned in the epic poem Beowulf too.
-Read also our post Tolkien pleaded in favour of King Finn to learn more about this all.
+Read also our blog post Tolkien pleaded in favour of King Finn.
+An immortalized royal tragedy to learn more about this all.

-Note 2 - Although nearly everyone regards the Wijnaldum-Tjitsma fibula as a disc-on-bow, there is a minority report doubting it, and argues that this fibula originally might have had no disc at all (Olsen 2006).
-Mainly because the splendid filigree decoration on the bow would justify not to be covered by a disc.
-Well, who knows how much more beautiful the disc might have been, or still is.
+Note 2 – Although nearly everyone regards the Wijnaldum-Tjitsma fibula as a disc-on-bow, there is a minority report doubting it and arguing that this fibula originally might have had no disc at all (Olsen 2006).
+This is mainly because the splendid filigree decoration on the bow would justify not being covered by a disc.
+Well, who knows how much more beautiful the disc might have been, or still is?
+I guess the bow would not have been covered with a cheap plate of tin.

-Note 3 - At the village Hallum in the province of Friesland, twenty-five kilometers from the spot where the Wijnaldum-Tjitsma fibula has been found, parts of a so-called Vendel helmet also have been found dated sixth or seventh century.
-Furthermore, near the town of Dokkum, another fifteen kilometers from Hallum, a sword ring was discovered.
-Again, dated the sixth or seventh century.
-Similar sword rings indicating prestige, i.e. two rings clinging together and attached to the pommel of the word, have been found in a large area stretching from southwest Finland, Uppland and Gotland in Sweden, Denmark, mid and southern Germany, northern France and southeast England.
+Note 3 – At the village of Hallum in the province of Friesland, twenty-five kilometers from the spot where the Wijnaldum-Tjitsma fibula has been found, parts of a so-called Vendel helmet have also been found, dated to the sixth or seventh century.
+Furthermore, near the town of Dokkum, another fifteen kilometers from Hallum, a sword ring was discovered, again dated to the sixth or seventh century.
+Similar sword rings indicating prestige, i.e., two rings clinging together and attached to the pommel of the sword, have been found in a large area stretching from southwest Finland, Uppland and Gotland in Sweden, Denmark, mid and southern Germany, northern France, and southeast England.

-Note 4 - According to other sources than Beowulf, the anonymous eight-century Liber Historiae Francorum, Hygelac raided the pagus 'district' Hetware or Hattuaria more upstream the River Rhine, east of the city of Nijmegen.
-Unaware he is being chased by a Frankish army, Hygelac sends his fleet with the booty out to sea at the mouth of the River Rhine in Frisia, and is then being killed.
+Note 4 – According to sources other than the epic poem Beowulf, the anonymous eighth-century Liber Historiae Francorum states that Hygelac raided the pagus 'territory' Hetware or Hattuaria a bit more upstream the River Rhine, east of the town of Nijmegen.
+Unaware that he is being chased by a Frankish army, Hygelac sends his fleet with the booty out to sea at the mouth of the River Rhine in Frisia, and is then killed.
 Also, the year the raid took place was not 516 but 526 (Lugt 2021).

-Furthermore, according to Lugt, the mouth of the River Rhine was not inhabited by Frisians, but by the Warini who originated from the region Thuringia in the center of modern Germany.
-Lugt prefers to speak of North Sea Germanics and Rhinelanders, and where possible avoids, just like Willemsen, to speak of Frisians too much (read our review Three books reviewed ‘on Frisia’: Is history evidence based? how Willemsen avoids the words 'Frisia' and 'Frisian' just a bit too evidently).
-Dijkstra, however, compared the material culture of Zuid Holland with that of the coastal north and concludes it was similar to that of the Frisians (2011).
+Furthermore, according to Lugt (2021), the mouth of the River Rhine was not inhabited by Frisians, but by the Warini, who originated from the region of Thuringia in the center of modern Germany.
+We dedicated a separate blog post to the obscure Warini: The Chronicles of Warnia.
+When history seems a fantasy story.
+Sadly, Lugt prefers to speak of North Sea Germanics and Rhinelanders, and where possible avoids, just like historian Willemsen, speaking of Frisians too much.
+Check our blog post Three books (and a comic) reviewed ‘on Frisia’: Is history evidence based? to learn how Willemsen avoids the terms 'Frisia' and 'Frisian' just a bit too evidently.
+Historian Dijkstra (2011), however, compared the material culture of the province of Zuid Holland with that of the coastal north and concluded it was similar to that of the Frisians.

 Recommended music